iovisor/bcc/README.md

 > One of the more interesting features in this cycle is the ability to attach eBPF programs (user-defined, sandboxed bytecode executed by the kernel) to kprobes.
 This allows user-defined instrumentation on a live kernel image that can never crash, hang or interfere with the kernel negatively.

-BCC makes writing eBPF programs easier to do, with kernel instrumentation in C, and a front-end in Python.
+BCC makes  eBPF programs easier to write, with kernel instrumentation in C and a front-end in Python.
 It is suited for many tasks, including advanced performance analysis and network traffic control.